Science

 For optimal muscle growth and body composition:

-• 1.6–2.2 g protein/kg/day is ideal – especially during training.
+• Ideally, you should consume 1.6–2.2 g of protein per kg per day – especially during training.

 PMID: 28698222